rogerxaic/EventStreams/eventstreams143.md

 <li>
       <strong>For native applications</strong>
         <br/>
-        You must create a Credentials or Service Key object using either the IBM Cloud console or CLI respectively.
+        You must create a Credentials object using the IBM Cloud console or a Service Key object using the CLI.
 You can then retrieve the required properties.
 For more information, see
         [Connecting applications](/docs/services/EventStreams?topic=eventstreams-connecting#connect_enterprise_external).
 </li>
 <br/>